Jacamar28/ConfigPerfLearning_Tool/README.md

 # How to run the code

-    Open the Python file with any IDE
-    Change any parameters to adjust the experiment settings if needed, e.g. the number of repeats Click 'Run' button, and the results will be printed
+    Open the Python file solution.py with any IDE Change any parameters to adjust the experiment settings if needed, e.g. the number of repeats (see manual.pdf) Click 'Run' button, and the results will be printed